haitieliu/PizzaBIProject/README.md

 Creating three business dashboard showcasing

-- Order KPI, including total sales, average order value, sales trends, delivery status and geo location.
+- Creating order KPI, including total sales, average order value, sales trends, delivery status and geo location.
 (Order Dashboard)
-- Inventory status, indicating how many percentage is each ingredient left in the store, which ingredient needs to be restocked immidately.
+- Creating inventory status, indicating how many percentage is left in each ingredient in the store, notating ingredient needs to be restocked immidately.
 (Inventory Dashboard)
-- Staff cost, overall staff schedule and cost of each staff during each shift.
+- Creating staff cost, overall staff schedule and cost of each staff during each shift.
 (Staff Dashboard)

 ## Installation